Winning start for Slutskiy as Russia sink Sweden

 Following a good exchange down the right between Igor Smolnikov and Roman Shirokov, Zenit St Petersburg forward Artem Dzyuba was left with the easiest of tasks to slot the only goal past keeper Andreas Isaksson.

 Russia now have 11 points from seven matches in Group G, one behind second-placed Sweden.
-Austria lead the way with 19 points after defeating rock bottom Moldova 1-0 on Saturday.
+Austria, who lead the way with 16 points from six games, host Moldova later on Saturday.

 Visiting coach Erik Hamren sprang a surprise at the start of the second half by taking off talisman Zlatan Ibrahimovic who was largely devoid of service during the first period.